Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Order-Preserving Dimension Reduction

-We will first describe how the embedding vectors are generated from multimodal scientific data and then present how we implement the hypothetical function and incorporate it into popular dimension-reduction methods.
+We will first describe how the embedding vectors are generated from multimodal data, specifically the image-text pair and then present how we implement the hypothetical function and incorporate it into popular dimension-reduction methods.

-To convert scientific data into embedding vectors using CLIP (Contrastive Language-Image Pretraining), Vision Transformer (ViT), and BERT (Bidirectional Encoder Representations from Transformers), which are all transformer-based models, we begin by collecting and preparing the scientific data, which includes both textual data from HDF5 files and images in formats such as TIFF, PNG, or JPEG.
-The textual data is extracted by reading the Hierarchical Data Format (HDF5) files, where the dataset names and contents are concatenated into a single string representation.
-For instance, the HDF5 file used in our study contains a dataset with dimensions of (139, 139, 92) along with supporting metadata, providing a structured representation of the scientific data.
+To leverage transformer-based models, including CLIP (Contrastive Language-Image Pretraining), Vision Transformer (ViT), and BERT (Bidirectional Encoder Representations from Transformers), for converting multimodal data into embedding vectors, we conducted experiments on three distinct datasets: materials science data, Flickr30k, and OmniCorpus.
+Each dataset consists of multimodal data, incorporating text from HDF5 files, natural language text, and images in TIFF, PNG, or JPEG formats.
+The experimental results demonstrate that our approach maintains strong applicability across different domains, including both scientific data and natural images.

-For the image data, each image file is read and converted to RGB format.
-The images, including results obtained at four different resolutions: HAADF, BF, ADF, and ABF, are found to have consistent dimensions of (369, 369) pixels.
-Additionally, a summary image with dimensions of (941, 905) pixels was included.
-Then, we generate embeddings for both textual and image data using the CLIP, ViT, and BERT models.
-For textual data, we utlized BERT model to generate embbedings, which processes the concatenated textual information.
-Image embeddings are produced by the ViT model, which processes the image files.
-Then, we utilized CLIP model to analyze both textual and image data.

-The generated embeddings maintain their default dimensionality, which is specific to each model: BERT produces embeddings of 768 dimensions, while ViT also outputs 768-dimensional embeddings.
-For CLIP, the textual data is embedded via CLIP's text encoder, resulting in 512-dimensional embeddings.
-Similarly, the image data is processed through CLIP’s image encoder, also yielding 512-dimensional embeddings.
-To create a comprehensive representation of the multimodal scientific data, we combined these embeddings by concatenating the 512-dimensional text and image vectors into a single, unified embedding vector of 1024 dimensions.
-All generated embeddings, derived from both textual data and image data at various resolutions, are collected and stored for further analysis.
+The generated embeddings retain the default dimensionality of each respective model: BERT and ViT both produce 768-dimensional embeddings.
+For CLIP, the text and image encoders each output 512-dimensional vectors.
+We construct unified multimodal representations by directly concatenating embeddings from different modalities—for example, combining CLIP text and image vectors into a single 1024-dimensional vector.

+In the case of audio-text data from the ESC-50 dataset, we generate embeddings using BERT (768D) for textual labels and PANNs CNN14~\cite{kong2020pannslargescalepretrainedaudio} (2048D) for audio signals.
+These are concatenated into 2816-dimensional joint vectors.
+All embeddings—spanning image, text, and audio modalities—are stored for subsequent dimensionality reduction and retrieval analysis.

+Following the embedding vector extraction, we focus on the dimensionality reduction phase.
+We evaluated several mainstream techniques including PCA, and MDS, among which PCA consistently outperformed others in terms of maintaining the integrity of location information in our datasets.
+Our investigations revealed a notable correlation between the effectiveness of PCA in preserving the spatial relationships and the ratio